King of the Forest

 It was sold by Bonheur to Ernest Gambart in 1878.
 He displayed the painting at his home in Nice, and then exhibited it in Antwerp in 1879, in London in 1881, and at the World's Columbian Exposition in Chicago in 1893.
-Gambart had the painting reproduced as an engraving by Thomas Landseer.
+Gambart had the painting reproduced as an engraving by Achille Isidore Gilbert in 1884.

 After Gambart's death in 1902, it was sold in his estate sale at Christie's in London in May 1903.
 It passed through the hands of the art dealers Arthur Tooth & Sons in London and M. Knoedler & Co in New York, and was acquired by Charles M. Schwab in 1907.
 It was later acquired by Geraldine Rockefeller Dodge.
 After her death in 1973, it was sold at her estate sale at Sotheby's in New York in December 1975, and was acquired by the Westervelt Company.
-It was sold for US$USD 607,500 at Christies in May 2017, and acquired for another private collection.
+It was sold for US$607,500 at Christies in May 2017, and acquired for another private collection.

 It was one of the three works – along with The Horse Fair and Ploughing in the Nivernais – cast in bronze as a bas relief by Isidore Bonheur on the plinth of a memorial to Bonehur erected in Fontainebleau (the memorial also included a cast of a bovine by Rosa Bonheur, but it was destroyed in 1941; casts of two of the reliefs from the plinth are preserved at the Dahesh Museum of Art in New York).
+Gambart had previously bought The Horse Fair, and had it engraved by Thomas Landseer.

 The painting was exhibited at the Musée des Beaux-Arts de Bordeaux in 2022, and then at the Musée d'Orsay until January 2023.